 Based on the results of the causality test above it is known that the money supply affects inflation, while inflation has no effect on the money supply (because the probability value >0.05), while the variable interest rate It has no effect on inflation, this is like the results of research (Mahendra, 2016), and inflation has no effect on interest rates.
 For tax variables affect inflation, while inflation has no effect on taxes.
-The results of the causality test also showed that interest rates had no effect on the money supply, and the money supply had no effect on the money supply, the money supply has no effect on taxes.
-These results also show that tax variables have no effect on interest rates, and interest rates also have no effect on taxes.
+The results of the causality test also showed that interest rates had no effect on the money supply, and the money supply had no effect on interest rates.
+While tax variables have no effect on taxes.
+These results also show that tax variables have no effect on taxes.